dima4p/git_commits_stat/README.md

     -r, --root dir
           Look up the projects in the dir.
 Default is ./

+    -l, --limit max new lines
+          Since too big commits usually are produced by generators or by copy/paste, or by other autmatic tools it is worth to ignore them.
+This option defines the limit.
+          Note, that only new lines are counted.
+To disable set the limit to 0.

     -F
           Without this options the current state of the found repositories are used.